Pointe-Blank/Point-Blank/_PRESS-RELEASE.md

 Point Blank is a platform that bluntly reflects how the general populace feels about public figures.

 ## Overview ##
-Point Blank aims to crowdsource public opinion to gain a better understanding of society's perceptions toward today's Persons of Influence (POI).
+Point Blank aims to crowdsource public opinion to better understand how society perceives today's Persons of Influence (POI).
 POI include but are not limited to celebrities, political/religious figures, scholars, and more.
 POI are not necessarily positive influences on society.
 Their status as well-known public figures means their actions can always be readily scrutinized.
 Point Blank strives to recognize POI who have made a positive impact to make the world a better place, and at the same time,